 - The Medical Center retains the discretion to determine clinically whether a support person is essential to the patient’s care, and will base this determination on whether the presence of the support person is medically necessary.

 - An additional visitor may also be with the patient, but only during the hospital-designated visiting hours.

-- One healthy visitor may pick up discharged patients.
+- Two visitors may pick up discharged patients.

-The visitation standards set forth above will be subject to the following restrictions:
+The visitation standards set forth above are subject to the following:

-- Visitors may not be present during procedures and recovery room except for end-of-life care, pediatrics, childbirth, and patients with an intellectual, developmental, or other cognitive disability.
+- Visitors may not be present during procedures and recovery room except for pediatrics, childbirth, and patients with an intellectual, developmental, or other cognitive disability.

 - All visitors must practice scrupulous hand hygiene.

 - Visitors must remain in the patient’s room for the duration of the visit except for entering and exiting the hospital.
 Visitors who fail to adhere to this protocol will be asked to leave the Medical Center immediately (NO exceptions) and future visitation within the Medical Center may be restricted.